 - 2 eggs

 - 1 jalapeno, seeded and chopped

-Hold each shrimp by the tail and dip into the eggs and then the coconut mixture and then place on a plate.
+- Dip a shrimp into the eggs and then the coconut mixture and then place on a plate.
 Continue with all the shrimp.
 Make sure the shrimp is well coated with the coconut.

-In the meantime add your coconut oil to a small to medium skillet and heat to medium high.
+- In the meantime add your coconut oil to a large skillet and heat to medium high heat